-At Levy & Co Solicitors LLP we have experience in dealing with People who are being prosecuted under the Dangerous Dogs Act.
+At Levy & Co Solicitors LLP we have experience in dealing with people who are being prosecuted under the Dangerous Dogs Act.
 We understand how traumatic it can be to have a dog who is part of your family seized by the police and for you to face criminal charges.
-Levy and Co has expert knowledge and vast experience in this complex area of law and are on hand to assist you at every stage of proceedings from police station attendances through to court appearances.
+Levy & Co has expert knowledge and vast experience in this complex area of law and are on hand to assist you at every stage of proceedings from police station attendances through to court appearances.

 Dog Dangerously out of control

 It is a criminal offence for the owner and/or the person in charge of a dog to allow a dog to be dangerously out of control.
 Dangerously out of control can be where a dog has injured a person or another dog or that a person has grounds for reasonable apprehension that it may do so.
 Your dog chasing, barking or jumping up at a person or child could lead to a complaint being made to police.

 There are circumstances where the police can seize your dog.
 Should you be prosecuted for an offence under this section of the Dangerous Dogs Act, there is a presumption that your dog will be destroyed unless the court can be persuaded that it is not a danger to the public.
 We at Levy & Co regularly defend dog owners who have found themselves in such a situation and have a high success rate in persuading courts not to impose orders to destroy your dogs.